 - When it begins to boil, continue cooking (and stirring!) for 2 minutes.
 It will thicken as it continues to cook and stir.

-- After two minutes, add a ladle of the hot mixture to the egg yolks, to warm the eggs, whisk to combine - then add all of the egg yolk mixture to the hot sauce pan, continue stirring.
+- After two minutes, ladle a little bit of the hot mixture to the egg yolks, to warm the eggs, whisk to combine - then add all of the egg yolk mixture to the hot sauce pan, and continue stirring.

 - Add the lemon juice, zest & butter.
 Reduce heat to low & continue stirring & cooking for another two minutes.

 - Place in pretty bowls for serving.
 Right before serving, top with a dollop of whipped cream & garnish with some lemon zest.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.